How to Find the Best Precision Machine Shop

 CNC machine shops are like chefs in high-end restaurants; each has its own specialties, their preferred ways of working, and a hard-working team behind them.
-To ensure you get what you want, just as you would for a great meal, give some due diligence when looking for the precision machine shop for your project.
+To ensure you get what you want, just as you would for a great meal, give some due diligence when looking for the precision machining parts shop for your project.

 Search online for “precision machine shops near me” and you’re bound to get dozens of results.
 But the best way of finding what you need is by knowing exactly what you need.
 With that in mind, we’ve assembled a list of questions to help with your quest for top-notch machining services.
-You may be able to use some of these as filters to winnow down the list.
+You may be able to use some of these as filters to wittle down the list.
 For other questions, simply call or email the shop and ask what you want to know.

 Longer distance means slower delivery.
 If you’re expecting a quick turnaround, look for a machine shop that’s close to you.
 For rush jobs, they may be able to bring it to you when finished, or you may have the option to pick it up.
 That’s faster than FedEx or UPS, and it will give you the opportunity to pay the shop a visit and see what kind of operation they run.

 With CATIA, Creo, AutoCAD, and SolidWorks among others, there are simply too many CAD products for a CNC machine shop to know and utilize them all.
 Be sure to tell a prospective shop what you use and have them confirm they’ll be able to handle your drawings.
-Alternatively, you can always ask what format they’d like to receive your drawings in.
+Alternatively, you can always ask what format they’d like to receive your models and drawings in.

 There’s no real definition of a “precision” machine shop, so it’s always best to ask about their machining capabilities.
 CNC equipment provides accuracy and repeatability, but it’s important to ask if they turn, mill, grind, and cut, not to mention the machines they do it on.
 Newer equipment will probably be more accurate, although some of the older cast iron base machines are hard to beat.
 If they offer an equipment list, check it for maximum weights and sizes, especially if your parts are larger.